-5 Reasons Books are the Best Gifts for Multilingual Kids
+Why Books Are the Best Gifts for Bilingual Kids

-Books are my favorite gift to give for any occasion, especially for families raising multilingual children.
+Books are my favorite gift to give for any occasion, especially for bilingual kids.
+If you’re raising multilingual children, gifting books sends a clear message that reading is important and special.

 Books best gift Christmas kids multilingual bilingual

-In monolingual countries like the United State, books in other languages are hard to come by.
+In monolingual countries like the United States, children’s books in Chinese, Korean, and other non-English languages are not easily accessible.

-Therefore, gifting a children’s book in the minority language suggests that the gift givers have gone out of their way to find these books!
+Therefore, gifting a children’s book in a minority language is extra meaningful.
+A gift giver has to go out of their way to find great bilingual books!

 1. Books are good for your brain